Set Up Resend

 Resend can send bounce and complaint events to Mailrith through one webhook URL.

-1. In Mailrith, click **Email Delivery Connections**, click **Webhooks** on the Resend connection, and copy the delivery-event webhook URL.
+1. In Mailrith, click **Email Delivery Connections**, click **Webhooks** on the Resend connection, and copy the delivery-event webhook URL for that connection.

 2. In Resend, open the webhook settings.

-3. Add the Mailrith URL as the endpoint.
+3. Add the Mailrith URL as the webhook endpoint.

-Delivery-event webhooks are what let Mailrith update subscriber statuses after Resend reports a problem.
-Without them, bounced or complained subscribers may stay active until changed another way.
+Delivery-event webhooks let Mailrith update subscriber statuses after Resend reports a bounce or complaint.
+Without these webhooks, subscribers who bounced or complained may stay active until you update their statuses another way.

 ## Related Guides